 You might think that the mice would be competing for the same foods, and thus - why doesn't the woodrat chase them off?
 It seems that between their size differences, and the mouse preference for insects, they're limited competition (dusky-footers don't eat crawlies).

-Brush mouse, Peromyscus boylii.
+Pinyon mouse, Peromyscus truei.
 Key characters: medium size; gray-brown body with buffy stripe on side and cheek; larger ears; larger eyes; long bi-colored tail

-Same brush mouse showing off the bi-colored tail and sizable ears and eyes
+Same pinyon mouse showing off the bi-colored tail and sizable ears and eyes

 Bush bonsai and home building that helps hundreds.